lukasnee/kicad5-lib-installer/README.md

-# KiCad v5 official libraries updater
+# Kilibup

-Downloads and links all [official KiCad libraries](https://gitlab.com/kicad/libraries) to your local KiCad installation (library configuration files `*-lib-table`).
+Script tool that downloads and links all [official KiCad libraries](https://gitlab.com/kicad/libraries) to your local KiCad installation (library configuration files `*-lib-table`).
 ATM only the schematic symbol and PCB footprint libararies installation are supported.

 ## Motivation
 I found it very tedious to do this manually using library manager GUI and I couldn't find any help on the internet to speed up this process.
 So I made this tool.
 Cheers!